frankxieke/pulsar-io-delta-lake-1/SourceConnectorREADME.md

 ### K8S cluster
 This example demonstrates how to create Deta lake source connector on a K8S cluster.
-Now the k8S cluster not have 2.9.0 above.
+Now the k8S cluster not have 2.9.0 and above and function mesh not support state store.